wpengine/phpcompat/readme.md

 **This plugin does not execute your theme and plugin code, as such this plugin cannot detect runtime compatibility issues.**

 **Please note that linting code is not perfect.
-This plugin cannot detect unused codepaths that might be used for backwards compatibility, and thus might show false postiives.
+This plugin cannot detect unused code-paths that might be used for backwards compatibility, and thus might show false positives.
 We maintain a [whitelist of plugins](https://github.com/wpengine/phpcompat/wiki/Results) that can cause false positives.
 We are continuously working to ensure the checker provides the most accurate results possible.**

 **This plugin relies on WP-Cron to scan files in the background.
 The scan will get stuck if the site's WP-Cron isn't running correctly.
 Please see the [FAQ](https://wordpress.org/plugins/php-compatibility-checker/faq/) for more information.**

 ### Update to PHP 7 ###
 * Use this plugin to check your site for compatibility for PHP 7!
-* As of [August 2016](https://wordpress.org/about/stats/), 57.1% of WordPress websites run a PHP version less PHP 5.5.
+* As of [November 2016](https://wordpress.org/about/stats/), 52.9% of WordPress websites run a PHP version less PHP 5.5.
 * These versions of PHP have been deprecated and unsupported for over 9 months.
-* Only 2.2% of WordPress websites run PHP 7, the current main version of PHP.
+* Only 3.4% of WordPress websites run PHP 7, the current main version of PHP.

 ### Disclaimer ###